madhavgupta2775/ACM-R2/README.md

 I have done basic number theory and am currently studying basic DP(till recursion and memoization) and plan to to start Graph theory (roadmap adivsed by senior)

-All learining was done through websites(gfg, cpalgo etc.) (though I am studying DP from YouTube), and doubts if not cleared after around an hour or two of trying were posted in the CompCoding whatsapp group
+All learning was done through websites(gfg, cpalgo etc.) (though I am studying DP from YouTube), and doubts if not cleared after around an hour or two of trying were posted in the CompCoding whatsapp group

 Seniors gawd